 - excellent post-workout snack,

 - enriched with immune boosting spice – TURMERIC,

 - gluten-free and vegan,

 - low in calories and very nutritious.

-Last week I bought some organic, freshly picked Mediterranean (Croatian) lemons that aren’t treated with any chemicals.
+Last week I bought some organic lemons that aren’t treated with any chemicals.
 I’ve used some of these lemons for making my famous all time favorite Raspberry Lemon Cake, and the rest I decided to use for making these amazing Lemon Turmeric Energy Balls.
 The addition of fresh lemon juice and lemon zest enriched these energy balls with the beautiful fresh, citrus aroma.
-They turned out to be like the little ray of sunshine on a cold winter day.
+They turned out to be like the little ray of sunshine on a cold winter days.

 - Remove the pits from dates and soak them in hot water for several minutes.
 When the dates are softened, drain them and place in food processor.
 Save the water.

 - Add the other ingredients to a food processor and blend until mixture turns into a dough-like consistency.
 Add 1 tablespoon of water in which you have soaked the dates if the mixture is too dry.